UrbanMonastics/Monastic-Text-Library/README.md

 ## Formatting Notes:
-This section should be kept up to date with changes made in the TextFormating libraries.
+This section should be kept up to date with changes made in the Text Formatting libraries.

 We use Markdown formatting for text, and all line breaks and tabs should be correctly encoded.
 Ideally these will be managed for you by the eventual editor put in place.